willvernon/willvernon/README.md

 - 👋 Hi, I’m @willvernon
 - 👀 I’m interested in ...
 Tech, Cars, Gym, Sports
 - 🌱 I’m currently learning ...
-Mandarin
+Ancient History
-- 📫 How to reach me ... will@vernondev.com
+- 📫 How to reach me ... will@digitalcraftsmen.dev

 <!---
 willvernon/willvernon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.